jundalisay/sp/content/en/research/ancient/greek/metamorphoses/book-01/part-05.md

 Lest in a dark oblivion time should hide the fame of this achievement, sacred sports he instituted, from the Python called
 “The Pythian Games.”

 In these the happy youth who proved victorious in the chariot race, running and boxing, with an honoured crown of oak leaves was enwreathed.
 The laurel then was not created, wherefore Phoebus, bright and godlike, beauteous with his flowing hair, was wont to wreathe his brows with various leaves.

-## DAPHNE AND PHOEBUS
+## Daphne And Phoebus

 Daphne was the daughter of a River God and was first beloved by Phoebus, the great God of glorious light.

 'Twas not a cause of chance
 but out of Cupid's vengeful spite that she